Scifabric/app-flickrperson/README.md

 *  createTasks.py: for creating the application in PyBossa, and fill it with some tasks.
 *  template.html: the view for every task and deal with the data of the answers.
-*  tutorial.html: a sample tutorial that will be shown for the users.
+*  tutorial.html: a simple tutorial for the volunteers.

 Testing the application
 =======================